mergewayhq/mergeway-cli/docs/src/how-to/setup-mergeway-pre-commit.md

 Why these settings?

-- `entry: mw fmt --in-place` rewrites any out-of-format records before the commit proceeds.
+- `entry: mw fmt` rewrites any out-of-format records before the commit proceeds (it defaults to in-place mode).
 - `pass_filenames: false` lets Mergeway discover files from `mergeway.yaml` rather than only the files staged by Git—useful when your workspace spans multiple folders.
 - `files` narrows execution to the GrainBox data directories so unrelated commits (docs, code) skip the hook.
 Adjust the regex for your layout or remove the key to run on everything.